Tour: 6-Day Galapagos Land Tour

 Seafood is the name of the food game in the Galapagos, but there are always plenty of options available to choose from.
 One you've finished lunch today, get your water cameras and bathing suits on, as we are heading kayaking around the sheltered bay area of Puerto Villamil.
 Galapagos penguins (the only penguin found north of the equator), sea turtles, sea lions and rays frequent these shallow waters and blue-footed boobies, frigate birds, and pelicans may be seen resting along the shore and in some nearby mangrove trees.

-If you prefer, you also have the option to rent a bike and head to the Wall of Tears.
-Return to town just in time for a sunset dip before your independent dinner.
+We return to town just in time for a sunset dip before your independent dinner.
 As always, your guide will be more than happy to help you find a local spot to dine.

 Breakfast and Lunch Provided.